-The process capability value (CPU or Cpk) Calculation of process capability (Cpk)

-is calculated by the ADL.
-CPU will be used with an upper and lower specification

-for microbiological tests and for Beef limit

-Patties - 90/10 fat tests since these

-requirements only have an upper Step 1.
-The first set of calculations will

-specification limit.
-Cpk will be used for fat determine the smaller value of the two Ztesting requirements that have an upper values (upper or lower):

-and lower specification limit (see section

-3.5).
-The upper specification limits (USL) Z-value (upper) = (USL - Process

-for microbiological requirements will be Average) / Standard Deviation

-found in APPENDIX B. The calculations

-for CPU and Cpk are as Z-value (lower) = (Process Average -

-follows: Calculation of process capability LSL) / Standard Deviation

-(CPU) with an upper specification limit

-only Step 2.
-The smaller of the two Z-values

-(upper or lower) divided by 3 will calculate
+The process capability value (CPU or Cpk) is calculated by the ADL.
+CPU will be used for microbiological tests and for Beef Patties - 90/10 fat tests since these requirements only have an upper specification limit.
+Cpk will be used for fat testing requirements that have an upper and lower specification limit (see section 3.5).
+The upper specification limits (USL) for microbiological requirements will be found in APPENDIX B. The calculations for CPU and Cpk are as follows: Calculation of process capability (CPU) with an upper specification limit only

 Step 1.
-The first calculation will determine the Cpk.
+The first calculation will determine the Z-value (upper):

-the Z-value (upper):

-CPU = Z-value (smaller value of the

-Z-value (upper) = (USL - Process upper or lower) / 3

-Average) / Standard Deviation
+Z-value (upper) = (USL - Process Average) / Standard Deviation

 Step 2.
-The Z-value divided by 3 will

-calculate the CPU:
+The Z-value divided by 3 will calculate the CPU:

 CPU = Z-value (upper) / 3